Ciarra1/calculator-project/README.md

 # calculator-project
-basic calculator with complete ui and functionality
+basic calculator with complete ui and functionality, the calculator is able to calculate multiple operations at once following the MDAS rule.